 Building a Strong Foundation: The Role of Data Architecture in Effective Data Management

 Data architecture serves as the backbone of an organization’s data management strategy, defining the overall structure of data systems and the interactions between them.
-It encompasses the processes of collecting, storing, interpreting, distributing, and utilizing data, ensuring that data is organized, accessible, secure, and aligned with business objectives.
+It encompasses the processes of collecting, storing, interpreting, distributing, and utilizing data — ensuring that data is organized, accessible, secure, and aligned with business objectives.
+As IDC (2025) notes, enterprises with mature data architecture are 60% more likely to meet their digital transformation objectives on schedule than those operating without a defined architectural framework.

 Data Architecture: Frameworks